This section allows you to

-- Click the Add New Tenant button in the top-right corner of the O365 Tenant Settings page.
+- To add an new Office 365 tenant, click the Add New Tenant button in the top-right corner of the O365 Tenant Settings page.

-- Enter the Account Name of the Office 365 tenant.
+- Enter the Account Name and the Password of the Office 365 tenant.

 - It is better to have an Office 365 service account to configure in O365 Manager Plus.
 The service account must meet the following criteria:

 - Global admin: Service account must have global admin permission so that all the reports and management tasks can be performed seamlessly.
-If the global admin permission could not be provided, the service account must have atleast View-Only Organization Management, View Only Audit Log and Service Administrator permissions.
+If the global admin permission could not be provided, the service account must have atleast View-Only Organization Management and Service Administrator permissions.
 Without global admin rights, the management functions pertaining to the assigned rights alone could be performed.

 Modify an existing Office 365 tenant: